skyguygamer/SkyBlock-Mod-Forge/README.md

 ##### 1. Click on releases on the right hand side
 ##### 2. Click on lastest release
 ##### 3. Download the jar file
-##### 4. If you don't already have fabric, download fabric for 1.19.2 here https://fabricmc.net/use/installer/
+##### 4. If you don't already have forge, download forge here https://files.minecraftforge.net/net/minecraftforge/forge/index_1.12.2.html
 ##### 5. Move the jar file into the mods folder
 ##### 6. Play minecraft and enjoy!